 “Ten minutes is more than enough time to get in an effective workout — but they’re going to be a brutal 10 minutes, because as you reduce workout time, you need to increase workout density and intensity,” Thieme says.
 “Workout density is more important than workout duration when it comes to many fitness goals.”

 Plus, if you struggle to stay motivated, it can be a lot easier to commit to a 10-minute workout than to an hour-long workout — and a lot harder to find excuses to skip it.

 If you do only have 10 minutes, consider trying 600 Secs!
-It’s is a series of 10-minute workouts that spans multiple muscle groups and disciplines and is easy to fit into your busy schedule.
+It’s a series of 10-minute workouts that span multiple muscle groups and disciplines, and it’s easy to fit into your busy schedule.

 So How Long Should You Work Out?